 Weddings with vocal music often include two songs.
 Three should be regarded as the absolute maximum, otherwise your ceremony will turn into a vocal recital.
 Songs fit best at the following points in the service:

 - During or immediately following the formal seating of parents or close relatives.
 Any vocal music before this point would probably be lost while noisy guests come into the church.
-Any song on the CD is possible here.
-Lively songs are good (numbers 30, 3l & 38).
-Ave Maria (numbers 2l through 23 & 42) is sometimes sung for the seating of the mothers.
+Lively songs are good (numbers 30, 31 & 38).
+Ave Maria (numbers 21 through 23 & 42) is sometimes sung for the seating of the mothers.

 - Between the readings.
 At this point I particularly like The Call by Vaughan Williams (33 & 34)